Exploring possible magnetic monopoles-induced magneto-electricity in spin ices: Results

 For $\bm{H}\parallel [1\bar{1}0]$, the system can be viewed as two orthogonal chains, resulting in the polarization of the spins along the magnetic field, while the others remain disordered but have to obey the ice rule \cite{Clancy2009}.
 For $\bm{H}\parallel [001]$, a topological transition, the Kasteleyn transition, occurs toward an ordered spin ice state, which maximizes the magnetization along the field \cite{Jaubert2008}.
 At finite temperature, these behaviors are smoothed due to thermal fluctuations, but the magnetization curves are reminiscent of these field induced transitions (see Fig. \ref{fig:Diagram}c,d).

-To test if the electric signatures of the magnetic phase diagram observed in \HTO\ are associated to the presence of monopoles, we have performed Monte Carlo simulations in the frame of Khomskii's model.
-The expected magneto-electric contribution was computed assuming that each monopole carries an electric dipole along the appropriate $[111]$ direction (see Fig. \ref{fig:Diagram}d).
+To test if the electric signatures of the magnetic phase diagram observed in \HTO\ are associated to the presence of monopoles, we have performed Monte Carlo simulations in the frame of Khomskii's model using a first neighbor spin Hamiltonian \cite{Bramwell2020} that reproduces correctly the compound magnetization in the temperature and magnetic field range studied (Fig. \ref{fig:Diagram}c).
+The expected magneto-dielectric contribution was computed assuming that each monopole carries an electric dipole along the appropriate $[111]$ direction (Fig. \ref{fig:Diagram}d).
 Note first that in the extended network of connected tetrahedra, the summed contribution of the local electric dipoles per tetrahedron may cancel resulting in a zero electric polarization.
 This is indeed what is calculated for all three directions of the magnetic field, in agreement with our measurements.

 The permittivity calculated at 2.5 K is plotted in Figure \ref{fig:LowT}c.
 This quantity, related to the electric susceptibility, reflects the response of the electric dipoles to the modulated electric field according to their correlations.
 These results have to be discussed with respect to the field induced behaviors recalled above.
 In zero magnetic field and at 2.5 K, spin ice correlations are present but thermal fluctuations are sufficient to produce monopole excitations and the associated local electric dipole moments, thus resulting in a non-zero dielectric permittivity.
 For $\bm{H}\parallel[111]$, the permittivity vanishes in two steps when increasing the absolute value of the magnetic field: first, additional constraints on the possible monopoles / electric dipoles in the kagome ice phase reduces the signal and second, the stabilized crystal of monopoles and antimonopoles results into anti-aligned electric dipoles with a zero contribution.
 For $\bm{H}\parallel[1\bar{1}0]$, the signal goes to zero, despite the fact that thermally excited monopoles can be present.
-This is attributed to the fact that the corresponding electric dipoles are oriented perpendicular to the exciting field $\bm{e}\parallel[1\bar{1}0]$.
+This is attributed to the fact that the corresponding electric dipoles are oriented perpendicular to the exciting field $\bm{E}\parallel[1\bar{1}0]$.
 For $\bm{H}\parallel[001]$, the signal vanishes rapidly as expected since the saturated phase supports no magnetic monopole.

 The magnetic fields corresponding to the changes of regime in the calculated Khomskii's electric susceptibility (indicated by vertical dashed lines in Fig. \ref{fig:LowT} and reported on the magnetization curves of Fig. \ref{fig:Diagram}c) indicate the field induced spin reorientations.
 They coincide quite well with the features observed in our permittivity measurements, establishing the electric sensitivity of \HTO\ to the magnetic phase diagram of its spin ice ground state dressed with monopoles.
 However the shape of the measured dielectric permittivity is not globally reproduced by the calculation, as discussed below.